wearefrank/frank-runner/README.md

 projects> cd frank-runner
 ```

-And on Windows run the following command:
+On Windows run the following command:

 ```
 projects\frank-runner> .\run.bat
 ```

-When not using Windows run (not available yet):
+And on Linux or Mac run:

 ```
 projects\frank-runner> ./run.sh